 The average APR on a credit card is about 15%, though some can be much higher than that.
 Some APR, or annual percentage rates, are fixed, while others are variable.
 That means the interest rate on your loan could change while paying off the balance.
 That’s a lot to keep track of.

-With most 0% APR introductory periods lasting anywhere from 12 to 20 months (the US Bank visa at the top of our list has a 20 month intro period, for example), consumers could end up paying at least an additional $1500 in interest on a $10K balance over the course of a year, sometimes more.
+With most 0% APR introductory periods lasting anywhere from 12 to 20 months (the US Bank visa at the top of this list has a 20 month intro period, for example), consumers could end up paying at least an additional $1500 in interest on a $10K balance over the course of a year, sometimes more.

 Don’t forget, you’ll take a hit on the balance transfer fee — somewhere between $300 and $500 for most cards, but again: tack that amount onto a $10K balance, and pay it all off within the 0% APR introductory period, and you’ll definitely save some money in the long run.